-Additionally, oxygen extraction from the blood increases, resulting in prompt supply of energy.
+Additionally, oxygen extraction from the blood increases, resulting in the prompt supply of energy.

 The type of muscle fibers remains unchanged and the presence of certain type of muscle fibers in certain athletes is genetic.

 Aerobic exercise training results in an increase in oxygen consumption and stroke volume while the resting heart rate decreases.
 Similarly, the anaerobic exercise training results in an increase in muscle strength, neural drive, and physiologic cross-sectional area.
 After anaerobic training such as sprinting and weightlifting, the heart rate stays elevated for several hours.